 The City of Hayward provides wastewater treatment and collection services.
-The City is served by a wastewater collection system consisting of approximately 320 miles of sewer pipelines and nine sewage pump stations.
+The City is served by a wastewater collection system consisting of approximately 337 miles of sewer pipelines and nine sewage pump stations.
 EBDA provides the disposal of wastewater in Hayward (City of Hayward, 2016).
 Hayward's wastewater service area is all the territory within the City of Hayward's city limits except for a few small areas on the north, which are part of the Oro Loma Sanitary District service area.

 The City of Livermore provides wastewater treatment and collection services.
 Livermore has approximately 286 miles of sanitary sewer lines ranging in size from six inches to 48 inches.
-Wastewater collected from Livermore, Lawrence Livermore National Laboratory, and the City of Pleasanton's Ruby Hills housing development, is collected and treated at the City of Livermore Water Reclamation Plant.
+Wastewater collected from Livermore, Lawrence Livermore National Laboratory, and the City of Pleasanton's Ruby Hills housing development is collected and treated at the City of Livermore Water Reclamation Plant.
 LAVWMA and EBDA provide the disposal of wastewater in Livermore (City of Livermore, 2019).
 Livermore's wastewater service area includes all of Livermore except in the agricultural areas.

 The City of San Leandro provides wastewater treatment and collection services.
-San Leandro operates the Water Pollution Control Plant, which has approximately 130 miles of sanitary sewer pipelines, 13 remote sewage pump stations, and the inspection and maintenance of the San Leandro's stormwater collection system.
+San Leandro operates the Water Pollution Control Plant, which has approximately 130 miles of sanitary sewer pipelines, 13 remote sewage pump stations, and the inspection and maintenance of San Leandro's stormwater collection system.
 EBDA provides the disposal of wastewater in the City (City of San Leandro, 2017).
 The City's wastewater service area includes northern and central portions of the City, approximately two-thirds of the City's territory.

-The City of Pleasanton provides wastewater collection and billing and contracts with DSRSD for wastewater treatment for the cities of Dublin, South San Ramon, and Pleasanton.
+The City of Pleasanton provides wastewater collection and billing but contracts with DSRSD for wastewater treatment.
 LAVWMA and EBDA provide wastewater disposal in the City (City of Pleasanton, 2014).
-The Pleasanton's wastewater service area includes all the territory in the City except a small area in a southern portion where the Castlewood CSA provides collection services.
+Pleasanton's wastewater service area includes all the territory in the City except a small area in a southern portion where the Castlewood CSA provides collection services.

-Union City, Fremont, and Newark rely on the Union Sanitary District for collection, treatment, and disposal systems (Union Sanitary District, 2018).
+Union City, Fremont, and Newark rely on the Union Sanitary District for collection, transport, treatment, and disposal systems (Union Sanitary District, 2018).

 Castlewood CSA consists of 587 acres in the unincorporated areas of Alameda County.
 The CSA encompasses 220 single-family residences and the Castlewood Country Club building and facilities.
-In the mid-1990's, the CSA reconstructed the majority of the wastewater collection system.
 The CSA's sewer system consists of 28,000 feet of six- to eight-inch pipelines with 125 manholes and 18 cleanouts or risers (Alameda County Public Works Agency, 2012).
-The CSA had to purchase treatment capacity from the capacity allotment of the City of Pleasanton in order to connect to the Dublin San Ramon Service District Treatment Plant (Dublin San Ramon Services District, 2012).
+Sewer flow from Castlewood CSA is treated at the Dublin San Ramon Service District Treatment Plant after flowing through the City of Pleasanton collection system (Dublin San

+Ramon Services District, 2012).
 LAVWMA and EBDA provide wastewater disposal in the CSA via the DSRSD Treatment Plant.
 The CSA's wastewater service area includes an unincorporated area adjacent to the City of Pleasanton's southern boundary.